 West Hollywood offers a variety home buying choices.
 Whether you are looking for a single-family property, townhome or prefer a high-rise condominium complete with every service and amenity under the sun, we have you covered.
 In 2007, West Hollywood adopted the Green Building Program, which requires all new and renovated residential buildings to abide by green building design and construction standards in efforts to create a more sustainable community.

 Today’s homebuyers are looking for less commuting and more opportunities to work remotely at home or from nearby shared workspaces.
 They want to live a more streamlined and sophisticated lifestyle where driving is not necessary every day.
-Here’s some good news: WalkScore gives West Hollywood a score of 91.
+Here’s some good news: WalkScore gives West Hollywood a rating of 91.
 Top-notch restaurants, bars, galleries, comedy clubs and music venues are all closeby.
 Homes for sale in West Hollywood are always in high demand.
 Thanks to its prime location and numerous amenities, homebuyers must be ready to jump at an opportunity to buy real estate here.

 Along the Sunset Strip, there are several Contemporary condominiums.
 Along Fountain Avenue, you will find many Spanish Revival and Art Deco style buildings designed by Arthur and Nina Zwebell and the esteemed Leland Bryant.
 J.M Schindler also set down his roots in West Hollywood, building the first Modern style house, fittingly named Schindler House.
 He went on to build more homes in West Hollywood and across the city.
 In recent years, people have been leaning towards Contemporary architecture, of which it is aplenty here.